reox/datalab2R/README.md

 Used the definiton of Datalab's ASC format from here: [ASC File Format](http://datalab.epina.at/helpeng/asc_format.htm).

-This definition seems to be not complete, at least in my files there is a `nominal variables` flag which is set to `FALSE`
+This definition seems to be not complete, at least in my files there is a `nominal variables` flag, where there is no documentation for it.

 Usage
 -----